-The Fair Labor Standards Act (“FLSA”) requires all qualified employers to pay its employees at least a minimum wage of $7.25 per hour for all hours worked.
-The FLSA also requires employers to pay its non-exempt employees time and one half for all hours worked over 40 hours per week.
+The Fair Labor Standards Act (“FLSA”) requires employers to pay its employees at least a minimum wage of $7.25 per hour for all hours worked.
+The FLSA also requires employers to pay its non-exempt employees time and one half for all hours worked over 40 hours per workweek.
 In addition, Ohio also has wage and hour state laws that govern how much and when an employee must be paid.

 1) Failing to pay overtime or paying overtime incorrectly

-Under the FLSA, a non-exempt employee who works more than 40 hours per week is entitled to “time-and-a-half” of the employee’s “regular rate” of pay.
-Violations occur when employers failing to pay its employees for overtime earned or failing to pay its employees at the proper rate for over time.
+Under the FLSA, a non-exempt employee who works more than 40 hours per week is entitled to “time-and-a-half” of the regular rate of pay.
+Violations occur when employers fail to pay its employees for overtime earned or fail to pay its employees at the proper rate for over time.

-Employers are required to pay its non-exempt employees for all hours worked if the employer allows such work to occur.
-Common violations occur when employers fail to pay for “off-the-clock” work tasks such as balancing registers and cleaning pre-shift or post-shift or when an employer fails to pay employees, such as cleaning crews or technicians, for travel time during work between two or more work sites.
+Employers are required to pay its employees for all hours worked if the employer allows such work to occur.
+Common violations occur when employers fail to pay for “off the clock” work such as balancing registers and cleaning pre-shift or post-shift or when an employer fails to pay employees, such as cleaning crews or technicians, for travel time during work between two or more work sites.
 Contact our Columbus off the clock work attorney.

 3) Illegal paycheck deductions

-Even though some deductions from an employee’s paycheck may be lawful, if those deductions cause for that employee to be paid less than minimum wage, it is illegal.
-This means that deductions, such as those for uniforms, tools, or other supplies, or as a form of “punishment” are illegal when they are made to employees who are paid minimum wage because those deductions will result in the employee being paid less than minimum wage.
+Even though some deductions from an employee’s paycheck may be lawful, if those deductions cause that employee to be paid less than minimum wage, it is illegal.
+This means that deductions, such as those for broken equipment, tools, or other supplies, or as a form of “punishment” are illegal when they will result in the employee being paid less than minimum wage.

-Tips plus wages do not equal minimum wage.
 For employees who traditionally receive tips, the FLSA allows employers to pay its employees at a lower rate, down to $2.13 per hour, so long as the employee makes additional tips, that when combined with his or her wages, result in at least minimum wage of $7.25 or more.
-In instances where tips plus the paid wage does not add up to minimum wage, employers are required to pay the remaining balance so that the employee is receiving at least $7.25 per hour.
+In instances where the tips combined with wages do not add up to minimum wage, employers are required to pay the remaining balance so that the employee is receiving at least $7.25 per hour.
 If your employer has not paid the remaining balance, a violation has occurred.
 If this has occurred, contact a wage and hour lawyer in Columbus, Ohio to discuss your rights.

-Employer taking some of your tips.
-In addition to the lesser amount employers may pay to tipped employees, employers also may require tipped employees to pay into a “tip pool” or otherwise share their tips with other staff such as cooks, dishwashers, bartenders, and others.
-In tip pools or otherwise, employers may not take any portion of its employees tips nor may allow its supervisors or management to share in tips either.
+In addition to the lesser amount employers may pay to tipped employees, employers also may require tipped employees to pay into a “tip pool.”
+A tip pool is when employees, who customarily receive tips, share tips together.
+In tip pools or otherwise, employers may not take any portion of their employee’s tips nor may they allow their supervisors or management to share in tips either.
 When they do, it is a violation of the FLSA.
 Contact the Columbus wage and hour attorneys at Brian G. Miller Co., L.P.A if you are experiencing these issues.